Tsachy Weissman

 Tsachy (Itschak) Weissman is a professor of Electrical Engineering at Stanford University.
 He is the founding director of the Stanford Compression Forum.
-His research interests include information theory, statistical signal processing, their applications, with recent emphasis on biological applications, in genomics in particular, lossless compression, lossy compression, delay-constrained and complexity-constrained compression and communication, network information theory, feedback communications, directed information, the interplay between estimation theory and information theory, entropy, noise reduction (denoising), filtering, prediction, sequential decision making, learning, and connections with probability, statistics, and computer science (as listed in Weissman's CV PDF link).
+His research interests include information theory, statistical signal processing, their applications, with recent emphasis on biological applications, in genomics in particular, lossless compression, lossy compression, delay-constrained and complexity-constrained compression and communication, network information theory, feedback communications, directed information, the interplay between estimation theory and information theory, entropy, noise reduction (denoising), filtering, prediction, sequential decision making, learning, and connections with probability, statistics, and computer science.

 He was the Senior Technical Advisor to the HBO show Silicon Valley, and namesake of the Weissman score therein.
-Weissman is the co-inventor of the Discrete Universal Denoiser (DUDE) algorithm.

 On his personal website, Weissman has spoken out against intimidation and sexual harassment in the information theory community.

 Education

-Weissman received his Bachelor of Science in Electrical Engineering (Summa Cum Laude) in 1997, and his PhD (2001) from Technion – Israel Institute of Technology.
+Weissman received his Bachelor of Science in Electrical Engineering (summa cum laude) in 1997, and his PhD (2001) from Technion – Israel Institute of Technology.